8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Opening hours: Monday-Sunday, 07:00-22:00.

-6. Walk around the colorful streets of Alegre and Concepción hills
+6. Walk around the colorful streets of Cerro Alegre and Cerro Concepción

-Strolling along the picturesque Dimalow Alley in Valparaiso, Chile
+Strolling along the picturesque Paseo Dimalow alley in Valparaiso, Chile

-Strolling along the picturesque Dimalow Alley in Valparaíso, Chile
+Strolling along the picturesque Paseo Dimalow alley in Valparaíso, Chile

-Once Valparaíso's bourgeois neighborhood, Alegre and Concepción hills are nowadays the city's most tourist district — where your hotel will most likely be located.
+Once Valparaíso's bourgeois neighborhood, Cerro Alegre and Cerro Concepción are nowadays the city's most tourist district — where your hotel will most likely be located.

 Immerse yourself in the neighborhood's colorful, cobbled streets and alleys, while you are captivated by the hills' scenic viewpoints (the Yugoslavo, Gervasoni, Atkinson, and Dimalow) and discover adorable petite shops.